TheoWinterhalter/ett-to-itt/README.md

 Their respective definitions can be found in [IChecking](theories/IChecking.v) and [XChecking](theories/XChecking.v).

-### TemplateCoq and Plugin
+### MetaCoq and Plugin

-To realise the sugar of ITT, we define some constants in [Quotes](theories/Quotes.v) and then quote them to TemplateCoq's inner representation of terms.
+To realise the sugar of ITT, we define some constants in [Quotes](theories/Quotes.v) and then quote them to MetaCoq's inner representation of terms.
-The translation from ITT to TemplateCoq is done in [FinalTranslation](theories/FinalTranslation.v).
+The translation from ITT to MetaCoq is done in [FinalTranslation](theories/FinalTranslation.v).
 [FullQuote](theories/FullQuote.v)
-is for the opposite: generating an ITT term from a TemplateCoq (and thus Coq) term, it is useful to generate examples.
+is for the opposite: generating an ITT term from a MetaCoq (and thus Coq) term, it is useful to generate examples.

 Finally [plugin](theories/plugin.v) defines a plugin using the